 - a practical and efficient approach to work.

-For some posts a higher level of numeracy may be required, particularly for those assistants whose role involves managing finances or statistical research.
-Competency in a second EU language is a significant advantage for those working in the European Parliament.
+You may need a higher level of numeracy if your role involves managing finances or statistical research.
+Competency in a second EU language is a significant advantage if you work in the European Parliament.

 An interest in politics and current affairs is necessary and you should be up to date with local, regional, national and international matters and the party's political stance on key themes.
 Membership of the relevant political party is often required, or at least empathy with the party's principles.